What is a deductible? Get the answer to one of life's most perplexing questions.

 Once you’ve met your deductible, you start paying a “fixed amount” (or flat fee) at the doctor’s—instead of footing the whole bill.
 Why?
 Because your insurance company starts paying a sizeable chunk, hence the name “copay.”

 Here’s how it works: pretend you sprained your ankle playing backyard badminton with a few choice chums.
-Before you leave the doctor’s office, you’d pay the $20 copay (or whatever your insurance charges) and be on your merry way.
+Before you leave the doctor’s office, you’d pay the $20 copay (or whatever your insurance charges) and be on your way.
 That’s all you owe.

 You may be wondering, “Where do I find the copay my insurance company charges?”
 That’s an easy one.
-They should be smack dab on your health insurance card.
+They should be right on your health insurance card.
 There, you’ll see different amounts for a regular doctor (“general practitioner”), a “specialist,” (like an eye doc) or a trip to the ER.
 You’ll also see copays for different types of prescriptions.

 As a friendly reminder, once you reach your out-of-pocket max, your insurance company covers 100% out-of-pocket costs until the end of the plan year—and the copay goes away.
-Sayonara.

 Why deductibles?

-Still hankering for more about deductibles?
+Want to learn even more about deductibles?
 Give these handy articles a try.

 Why do insurance companies have deductibles? - Investopedia